LODSContent/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M03_Lab3_Dynamics_365_Customer_Service_capstone_lab.md

 6. On the **Cases by Priority** chart, select **High**.
 Notice that the case list will be further filtered to include High priority cases.

 7. Click the first case that appears in the list to open it.
-After the case open, click the **Save &amp; Close** button on the command bar to close the case and return to the **Tier 1** Dashboard.
+After the case open, click the **Save & Close** button on the command bar to close the case and return to the **Tier 1** Dashboard.

 8. Remove any currently applied filters, by selecting **Clear All**.

 9. Additional dashboards provide further details about the current case load.
 You can work with other dashboards by using the dashboard selector.
 Change the dashboard from **Tier 1 Dashboard** to **Tier 2 Dashboard**.

 Now that you are familiar with some of the different views and dashboards, we will create a new case record to assist Piper with her problem.

 10. Using the navigation on the left side of the screen, select **Cases**.